A Story From: England

 But the gardener was too busy with picking the beans and peas before nightfall, so he left the sack behind.
 “I will take care of it tomorrow,” he said.
 The sack was not tied at the top, and Velveteen Rabbit fell out.
-The next day when the gardener picked up the sack to take it away to be burned, Velveteen Rabbit was left behind.
+The next day when the gardener picked up the sack to take it away to be burned, Velveteen Rabbit was not in it.

 Then it started to rain.
-Oh, how sad that was for Velveteen Rabbit!
-So far away from the Boy, never again to be nice and cozy together!
+Velveteen Rabbit was sad.
+So far away from the Boy, never again to be nice and cozy together, and now soaking wet!
 A tear fell from Velveteen Rabbit’s eye, over his cheek.
 It plopped onto the grass.

 “Little Rabbit,” said the Fairy.
 “Do you know who I am?”